- 87% response rate

 B- 143 Ladies: seventeen Persians (two of them for two weeks in a row and then one of these two for a lot of times after that), one Syrian, one Iraqi, one Lebanese, two Lithuanians, one Latvian, one Finnish, one from Iceland, one Romanian, nineteen Poles, six Swiss, seven Czech, six Turkish, one Welsh, three Spanish, one Vietnamese, three Portuguese, three English, one Korean, one Croatian, one Greek, one Danish, two Swedish, seven Russians, two Malaysians, one Thai, one American, one Canadian, nine Chinese, three from Hong Kong, two Australians, one New Zealander, one Ukrainian, one Austrian, ten French, four Dutch, two Belgians, four Italians, one Scottish, one Georgian and nine Germans.

-C- 479 Men: eighty two Iranians (some of them for more than ten times and one for months in a row), fifty seven Germans, two Pakistanis, two Iraqis, one Tajik, one Thai, two Mexican, one Colombian, one Lebanese, one Belarusan, five Lithuanians, one Latvian, one Estonian, three Slovenians, one from Madagascar, one Romanian, two Argentinians, one Bulgarian, one Venezuelan, one Peruvian, one Serbian, four Indians, five Georgians, six Slovaks, three Armenians, one American, one from El Salvador, one Chilean, one Kazakh, three Austrian, eight Australians, three New Zealanders, one Swedish, three Taiwanese, three Japanese, one Korean, thirty six Poles, seventeen Czech, twenty three Turkish, fifteen Italians, nineteen Russians, five Ukrainians, thirteen Dutch, one Croatian, forty French, fifteen Belgians, two Malaysians, four English, two Singaporeans, eighteen Chinese (one of them for more than one month), five from Hong Kong, one from Macau, one South African (for more than one month), four Irish, fourteen Spanish, six Portuguese, twelve Swiss, eight Danish, one Norwegian, two Brazilians, one Kurdish and one Hungarian.
+C- 479 Men: eighty two Iranians (some of them for more than ten times and some for months), fifty seven Germans, two Pakistanis, two Iraqis, one Tajik, one Thai, two Mexican, one Colombian, one Lebanese, one Belarusan, five Lithuanians, one Latvian, one Estonian, three Slovenians, one from Madagascar, one Romanian, two Argentinians, one Bulgarian, one Venezuelan, one Peruvian, one Serbian, four Indians, five Georgians, six Slovaks, three Armenians, one American, one from El Salvador, one Chilean, one Kazakh, three Austrian, eight Australians, three New Zealanders, one Swedish, three Taiwanese, three Japanese, one Korean, thirty six Poles, seventeen Czech, twenty three Turkish, fifteen Italians, nineteen Russians, five Ukrainians, thirteen Dutch, one Croatian, forty French, fifteen Belgians, two Malaysians, four English, two Singaporeans, eighteen Chinese (one of them for more than one month), five from Hong Kong, one from Macau, one South African (for more than one month), four Irish, fourteen Spanish, six Portuguese, twelve Swiss, eight Danish, one Norwegian, two Brazilians, one Kurdish and one Hungarian.

 I have also shown some of these or other couchsurfers around or hosted them for breakfast, lunch or dinner and have helped many with invitation letters or visa-on-arrival contact details or problems.